-Large Yellow ants are otherwise known as citronella ants because of the distinctive odor emitted when they are crushed.
-The worker is yellow and about a 1/6th inch long.
-The swarmer ant varies from yellow to brown.
-They often nest in rotting wood or under landscaping elements near the house where they feed on honeydew excreted by aphids on ornamental plants.
-They are frequently confused with termites when they swarm into the living areas of homes.
-Although this can be disconcerting, they do not attack structures nor forage for food inside the home.
-If you have repeated swarms, initiate the ant control with a call to Braman.
-We will locate and eradicate the offending colony.
+These ants are otherwise known as citronella ants due to the distinctive odor emitted when they are crushed.
+The worker is yellow and about a ⅙ of an inch long.
+They often nest in rotting wood or under landscaping elements near the house where they feed on honeydew, a sugar-rich sticky liquid, excreted by aphids on ornamental plants.

-Field ants are often mistaken for carpenter ants because they are similar in size but they are really quite different.
+The field ant is often mistaken for the carpenter ant because its similar size and coloring.
 Field ants can be yellow, red, black or a combination of red and black.
 They nest in the ground and build mounds.
 They like open sunny locations as opposed to the dark moist nesting sites preferred by carpenter ants.
-Field ants’ favorite food is the honeydew excreted by aphids.
-They may forage for other foods and be seen on your deck but they will not infest your home.
-This ant seldom requires professional help, but we are ready to help with ant control to keep them at bay if you do not like to share space with insects.